ChapelR/custom-macros-for-sugarcube-2/readme.md

 `<<fullscreen>>`

 **Explanation**:
-This macro cause the game to go into fullscreen mode, but it must be paired with some sort of interaction to work, like a link or a button.
+This macro causes the game to go into fullscreen mode, but it must be paired with some sort of interaction to work, like a link or a button.

 **Examples**:
 ```